 - Encourage grandchildren’s loyalty to the family.

-- Speak the family's native language to help grandchildren learn it.
+- Speak the family’s native language and help grandchildren learn it.

-- Together, with grandchildren, make foods that reflect the family's culture or ethnicity.
+- Make foods with grandchildren that reflect the family’s culture or ethnicity.

 - Offer to provide childcare for grandchildren.